 Ethical Business Practices

 Every new Marathon Oil employee receives a communication summarizing their roles and responsibilities under the Code, including ways they can raise Code-related questions and concerns.
-New employees are also required to complete online Code of Business Conduct (Code) training, which includes a cybersecurity module, as well as disclose potential conflicts of interest.
-Active employees are required to complete an annual Code Questionnaire and Certification, and additional online Code training annually, with modules on anti-corruption, harassment, security and protecting information and reporting concerns.
+All active employees, including new hires, are required to complete an annual Code Questionnaire and Certification, and additional online Code training annually, with modules on anti-corruption, harassment, security and protecting information and reporting concerns.
 We regularly assess our business environment and update our compliance programs to address current and emerging risks and to strengthen compliance and mitigations through various mechanisms.